 What additional steps are taken to ensure that the landfill is a good neighbor?

 Proper daily operations are critical to environmentally sound waste disposal.
 Therefore, all employees at Middle Point are trained to handle incoming waste in the most environmentally responsible manner.
 Access to the site is limited to one entrance/exit.
 The facility records and tracks all waste shipments with gate receipts and a network of video cameras.
 Each load of incoming waste is visually inspected to ensure that only permitted materials are accepted for disposal.
 Once unloaded, the waste is visually inspected again.
 At the end of each working day, daily cover is placed over the waste.
 Steps are also taken to control dust, litter and odor.
 Periodic watering of access roads prevents dust from rising when trucks travel in and out of the landfill.
 A sweeper is used to keep nearby roadways clean.
-Litter is minimized by limiting the size of the active disposal area, applying daily cover and using fencing on windy days to catch blowing materials.
-Any litter that blows off-site is collected by landfill personnel.
+Litter is minimized by limiting the size of the active disposal area, applying daily cover, and using fencing on windy days to catch blowing materials.
+Litter that blows off-site is collected by landfill personnel.

-How do you control odors?
+How do you control potential odors?